tjmckenzie99/FEA-Portfolio/!README.txt

 These are files are ran FEA (Altair Inspire) on.
 These are not all the parts, however.
 I helped conducted analysis on variety of things I cannot show here.
+We were aiming for a FOS of 1 or higher (For note we only were worried about the factor of safety on the part rather than any bolt so minimum FOS is inaccurate.)